10 Best Undervalued High Quality Stocks Insiders Are Buying for November 2025

 Investment Thesis

-MPLX LP is a midstream energy company with a market cap of $49.5 billion.
-Its quality rating of 7.3 and intrinsic value of $103.3 highlight its potential for value investors.
-The company's revenue growth of 2.2% and free cash flow margin of 46.3% demonstrate financial resilience.
+MPLX LP is a leading midstream energy partnership with a market cap of $51.8B and a quality rating of 7.2.
+The company’s intrinsic value of $99.7 and 1-year return of 18.8% highlight its appeal among income-focused investors.
+MPLX’s revenue of $11.3B and free cash flow of $5,224M are supported by an exceptional FCF margin of 46.3% and a gross margin of 44.0%.
+Its ROIC of 17.8% demonstrates efficient capital deployment.

 Key Catalysts